ropenscilabs/allcontributors/README.md

 The primary function of the package, [`add_contributors()`](https://mpadge.github.io/allcontributors/reference/add_contributors.html), adds a table of all contributors to the main `README.md` file (and `README.Rmd` if that exists).
-Tables can be added to other files by specifying the `files` argument of that function.
-The appearance of the contributors table is determined by several parameters in that function,
+Tables or lists can be added to other files by specifying the `files` argument of that function.
+The appearance of the contributors table is determined by several parameters in that function, including:
-including:

 1.  `type` For the type of contributions to include (code, contributors who open issues, contributors who discuss issues).